-- Discounts at the Viking Bookstore on textbooks. - Discounts from local merchants and restaurants. - Free admission to BCC sporting events. - Discounted admission to musical, dance and theatrical programs.
+- · Discounts at the Viking Bookstore on textbooks. - Discounts from local merchants and restaurants. - Free admission to BCC sporting and ASG events. - Discounted admission to musical, dance, and theatrical programs.

-For a complete listing of the benefits available, visit the ASG office.
+For a complete listing of the benefits available, visit the ASG office or contact studentlife@barstow.edu.